Sava Saračević: Biography

-By the decision of the Holy Synod, he was elected Bishop of Edmonton, vicar of the Archbishop of Montreal and Canada Vitaly Ustinov.
+By decision of the Holy Synod, Saračević was elected Bishop of Edmonton, vicar of Archbishop Vitaly Ustinov of Montréal and Canada.

-On September 28, 1958, at The Synodal Cathedral of the Sign in New York, he was ordained Bishop of Edmonton, vicar of the Canadian diocese.
+On 28 September 1958, at the Synodal Cathedral of the Sign in New York, Saračević was ordained Bishop of Edmonton, vicar of the Canadian diocese.

-He was an admirer of Archbishop John Maximovich and helped him with legal advice during his trial in San Francisco, which ended with the full justification of the saint.
-After the death of the Bishop, he collected materials about his life, which became the basis for publications of his work "Orthodox Russia", and then for the book "Chronicle of the veneration of Archbishop John Maximovich."
-These testimonies played a significant role in the canonization of ROCOR Bishop John in 1994.
+Saračević was an admirer of Archbishop John Maximovich and assisted him with legal advice during his trial in San Francisco, which ended with his full acquittal.
+After Maximovich's death, Saračević collected materials about his life, which he later published in the journal Orthodox Russia, and later in the book Chronicle of the Veneration of Archbishop John Maximovich.
+These testimonies played a significant role in the canonization of Maximovich by ROCOR in 1994.

-Archbishop Athanasius Martos, who personally knew Vladyka Savva in service in Argentina, wrote that among the hierarchs of the Church Abroad, he was an archpastor, outstanding in his education, eloquence and zeal in the ministry of the Church.
-Metropolitan Hilarion Kapral, whom Bishop Sava inspired to accept monasticism, recalled that he was a man of high spiritual life, always referred to the patristic teaching in the conversations and was unusually kind.
+Archbishop Athanasius Martos wrote that, "among the hierarchs of the Church Abroad, he was an archpastor outstanding in his learning, eloquence, and zeal in the ministry of the Church."
+Metropolitan Hilarion Kapral, whom Saračević inspired to become a monk, recalled that "he was a man of profound spirituality, always referring to patristic teachings in conversation, and was extraordinarily kind."

-Bishop Sava knew the works of the Church Fathers very well, personally copying them (thus belonging to the ancient monastic tradition, according to which rewriting the writings of the Holy Fathers is an important way to purify the mind for the knowledge of patristic Tradition).
-He called for the creation of the Brotherhood of Spiritual Renaissance, which promoted the need for intensified prayer for the suffering of Russia.
-Particular attention was also paid to the care of converts in Canada and the United States.
+Saračević was well versed in the works of the Church Fathers, personally copying them.
+He called for the creation of a Brotherhood of Spiritual Rebirth, which promoted increased prayer for the suffering of Russia.
+He devoted special attention to caring for new converts in Canada and the United States.